- Promoting health and safety

 - The employee then requests a reconsideration under section 38.
 Comcare will review the rehabilitation authority's determination.

-- If the reviewable decision made by Comcare varies the determination and the employer then proceeds with an assessment under section 36 of the SRC Act, the section 36 costs are payable under the Act until liability is denied by Comcare under section 14 of the SRC Act.
+- If the reviewable decision made by Comcare varies the determination and the employer then proceeds with a rehabilitation program under section 37 of the SRC Act, the section 37 costs are payable under the Act until liability is determined by Comcare under section 14 of the SRC Act.

-Comcare independent review advisors (IRO's) should advise the employer and the employee that a reconsideration of the determination can only consider a section 36 or section 37 determination under the SRC Act.
-The IRO is unable to consider whether or not liability under section 14 exists.
-The reviewable decision will be notified in writing by Comcare and should include the following paragraphs:
+Comcare review officers should advise the employer and the employee that a reconsideration of the determination can only consider a section 36 or section 37 determination under the SRC Act.
+The review officer is unable to consider whether or not liability under section 14 exists.

 Relevant sections of the SRC Act